icarusoars/DS_Knowledge_Map/README.md

 Both the frontend and backend are deployed using **vercel now**.
 The `now.json` file in the root folder specifies both how the frontend and backend are deployed.

-Now uses commands specified in `/client/package.json` to build the React app into `/client/build`.
+**frontend**: Now uses commands specified in `/client/package.json` to build the React app into `/client/build`.
 Now then deploys this static folder.

-Now uses its python builder to build up a flask WSGI server specified in `/api/index.py` and exposes all the endpoints specified by flask.
+**backend**: Now uses its python builder to build up a flask WSGI server specified in `/api/index.py` and exposes all the endpoints specified by flask.